talktogproject/ethicsteacher/integrity.md

 ### Something to think about:

 Does your team, organization, academic field, and/or funder have clear policies and systems for:
-* Obtaining ethics clearance
+* Getting ethics approval
-* Training researchers in ethics and study protocols
+* Training researchers in research ethics and study protocols
 * Reporting changes in research protocols
 * Reporting research misconduct
 * Monitoring and evaluating progress in your research project